nlpodyssey/spago/README.md

 You got it, I wrote a program to import the parameters (weights and bias) of Flair into spaGO structures.
 I'll make it available soon, now it's a bit chaotic.

-Before start, make sure you have Go 1.14 and installed (or just cloned) spaGO.
+Before start, make sure you have Go 1.14 and spaGO installed (or just cloned).

 ### Build